ESGF/esgf-user-support/docs/faq.rst

 Where can I find more CORDEX 3-hourly or 6-hourly data?
 -------------------------------------------------------
-CORDEX 3hr and 6hr data are usually not in the ESGF but locally stored at the modeling centers according to the `CORDEX Archive Design <http://is-enes-data.github.io/cordex_archive_specifications.pdf>`_.
+CORDEX 3hr and 6hr data are usually not in the ESGF but locally stored at the modelling centers according to the `CORDEX Archive Design <http://is-enes-data.github.io/cordex_archive_specifications.pdf>`_.
 Please contact the modeling groups.
 Find the supplied contact information in the header of the downloaded NetCDF file:

 + with netCDF4 in python: dataset_name.contact

 + in shell: ncdump -h dataset_name.nc  | grep contact

+or write to the CORDEX user support mailing list datasupport@cordex.org.

 Where are CORDEX regional climate models described?
 ---------------------------------------------------
 A central database with descriptions of CORDEX regional climate models does not exist.
 Nevertheless, every CORDEX data file has a header with a global attribute "references", which usually contains a web address.
 You may see this and other attributes without a file download:
 Simply select a CORDEX file in an ESGF portal, follow the OPENDAP link and search the section "Global Attributes".
+Write to the CORDEX user support mailing list datasupport@cordex.org for further information.

 Where can I find the land sea mask or landfrac?
 -----------------------------------------------